eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 </form>

-Bear in mind that if an account is private and you're not following them, you will only see the public details.
-Explanation of some of the columns:
+Bear in mind that if an account is private and you're not following them, you will only see the public details. some of the columns explained:

 - _Mutual followers_: how many of their followers you follow
 - _AR effects_: Story effects or filters created by that account